 If you’re a great test taker and understand the subject matter inside and out, then your chances of scoring high are good.
-However, there are plenty of kids out there that do take their studies seriously, earn pretty high grades, but are not strong test takers.
-This happens quite often when students take practice ACT and SAT tests and score poorly on them, despite having a good grasp on the material.
+However, there are plenty of kids out there that do take their studies seriously, earn pretty high grades, but are not strong test-takers.
+This happens quite often when students take practice ACT and SAT tests and score poorly on them, despite having a good grasp of the material.

 Despite being pretty common, messing up a practice test doesn’t mean the end of the world.
 Thorough test preparation can fill in those gaps and help prepare students for the real thing.
 Again, as colleges are inevitably going to place more weight on test scores to counterbalance grade inflation, making sure you do well on them is better proof that you deserve to go to the college you want, not the one you can simply get into instead.